utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The [custom function](#example-checking-that-a-value-isnt-in-a-list-json-schema) is added to the rule using `then.function`.
 The value of `then.function` is the filename `not_in_enumeration`.

-The custom function accepts options using `then.functionOptions` as a property named `values` that's a list of numeric strings.
+The custom function accepts options using the [`then.functionOptions` property](#spectral-rule-properties), defining a property named `values` that's a list of numeric strings.
 The value of `then.functionOptions.values` is passed to the custom function `notInEnumeration`.
-The custom function then checks whether a rule violation occurred at the `given` path appended with the value of the `then.field` property.
-To learn more about rule properties, see [Spectral rule properties](#spectral-rule-properties).
+The custom function then checks whether a rule violation occurred at the `given` path appended with the value of the [`then.field` property](#spectral-rule-properties).

 ```yaml
 rules: